 Orchid Care: Tips for Beginners

-- Water when the potting media becomes slightly damp to the touch, typically once a week.
+- Water your orchid when the potting medium approaches dryness, every 5-7 days.
 Avoiding over-watering to prevent root rot.

-- Fertilize weekly using Green Jungle Orchid Food.
+- Fertilize every week with Green Jungle Orchid Food.

 How much light do orchids need?

-Orchids need bright, indirect light.
-A windowsill facing east or west is often a good location.
-As a general rule of thumb, the following orchid genera can be said to prefer:
+Orchids require bright, indirect light.
+An unobscured east or west-facing windowsill provides adequate light.
+As a general rule, the following orchid genera can be said to prefer:

-- Brighter, more intense light: Cattleya, Neofinetia, Vanda
+- Brighter, more intense light: Cattleya, Neofinetia, and Vanda

-- Semi-shaded light: Angraecoid, Cymbidium, Dendrobium, Oncidiinae and Stanhopea
+- Semi-shaded light: Angraecum, Cymbidium, Dendrobium, Oncidium, and Stanhopea.

-- Shaded light: Bulbophyllum, Lycaste, Miltoniopsis, Paphiopedilum, Phalaenopsis, Phragmipedium, Pleurothallidinae
+- Shaded light: Bulbophyllum, Lycaste, Miltoniopsis, Paphiopedilum, Phalaenopsis, Phragmipedium, and Pleurothallid.

 How do I know when my orchid needs to be repotted?